-Course Duration: Approximately 24 hours
+Course Duration: 24 hours

 The IOSH Managing Safely e-Learning course allows learners to develop and improve the safety awareness culture within their organisation.
 The course aids to enhance the organisation’s reputation with customers and boost employees’ productivity by ensuring health and safety for all.
 It helps organisations to make health and safety a fundamental, integrated component of their work operations.